ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

   (2) THE NUMBER OF SUSPENSIONS, LENGTH OF SUSPENSION,  AND  PURPOSE  OF SUSPENSION;
-  (3)  THE  NUMBER  OF  STUDENTS  SUBJECTED  MORE THAN ONCE TO A TEACHER REMOVAL, SUSPENSION, OR ANY COMBINATION THEREOF; AND (4) THE NUMBER OF STUDENTS SUBJECTED TO AN EXPULSION; AND (5) THIS DATA SHALL BE DISAGGREGATED,  WHERE  APPARENT,  DISCLOSED  OR
+  (3)  THE  NUMBER  OF  STUDENTS  SUBJECTED  MORE THAN ONCE TO A TEACHER REMOVAL, SUSPENSION, OR ANY COMBINATION THEREOF;
+  (4) THE NUMBER OF STUDENTS SUBJECTED TO AN EXPULSION; AND (5) THIS DATA SHALL BE DISAGGREGATED,  WHERE  APPARENT,  DISCLOSED  OR
  DISCOVERABLE:  BY RACE, ETHNICITY, GENDER, GENDER EXPRESSION, SEXUALITY,